-- If frozen, let the octopus thaw overnight in the fridge.
+- If frozen, let the octopus thaw overnight.

 - Rinse the octopus well under running water to clean well the tentacles and the sac (inside and out).
-The sac should be empty, eyes and beak removed (see instructions and video above).
+The sac should be empty, eyes and beak removed.*

-- Use a kitchen hammer (or other heavy kitchen cookware) to tenderize the octopus (only if the octopus is big like the one in the recipe which is 2.2lds (1kg)).
+- Use a kitchen hammer (or other heavy kitchen cookware) to tenderize the octopus, if octopus is over 2 pounds (1kg).

-- In the meantime, boil water in another pan, remove from heat and put the shallot onions in to soften for half an hour.
+- Meanwhile, boil water in another pan, remove from heat and put the baby shallot onions in to soften for half an hour.
 Peel them carefully.

 - Strain the broth and keep 3 cups.